-Based on Husain26, Yang27, and Miranda's33 studies we recommend against probiotic and synbiotic treatment of BV in pregnancy until subsequent studies are conducted that are powered to detect a reduction of the end points of preterm birth and chorioamnionitis.
+Based on Husain, Yang, and Miranda's studies we recommend against probiotic and synbiotic treatment of BV in pregnancy until subsequent studies are conducted that are powered to detect a reduction of the end points of preterm birth and chorioamnionitis.

-Vulvovaginal candidiasis
+10.3 Vulvovaginal candidiasis

-The idea that promoting vaginal lactobacilli colonization for prevention or treatment of yeast is supported by in vitro laboratory data showing that many Lactobacillus species inhibit the growth of Candida spp., alter the expression of Candida spp. virulence factors or inhibit the hyphal transformation which is thought to increase the likelihood of symptoms. ^{35, 36} In mouse models, vaginal application of lactobacilli decreases fungal burden. ^{37, 38} However, in humans, several large epidemiologic studies have shown no association between a Lactobacillus-dominant microbiota and a lower risk for VVC.
-In fact, more often there is a higher prevalence of VVC in women with high proportions of vaginal lactobacilli.
-39-43 including L. acidophilus, L. rhamnosus, Steptococcus thermophilus, and L. delbrueckii subsp. bulgaricus used daily for 10 days after an antifungal.
+The idea that promoting vaginal lactobacilli colonization for prevention or treatment of yeast is supported by in vitro laboratory data showing that many Lactobacillus species inhibit the growth of Candida spp., alter the expression of Candida spp. virulence factors or inhibit the hyphal transformation which is thought to increase the likelihood of symptoms.
+In mouse models, vaginal application of lactobacilli decreases fungal burden.
+However, in humans, several large epidemiologic studies have shown no association between a Lactobacillus-dominant microbiota and a lower risk for VVC.
+In fact, more often there is a higher prevalence of VVC in women with high proportions of vaginal lactobacilli.39-43

+There are few well executed randomized clinical trials of sufficient size on which to base recommendations for use of probiotics for prevention of VVC.
+There are only two randomized trials with a sample size over 100.
+One is a randomized, open label trial of a vaginal product including L. acidophilus, L. rhamnosus, Steptococcus thermophilus, and L. delbrueckii subsp. bulgaricus used daily for 10 days after an antifungal.
 Of the 416 premenopausal women included, 5% of the intervention group (antifungal followed by probiotic) and 37% of the antifungal only arm had a positive culture for Candida spp.
-30-45 days after antifungal treatment.44 The second trial randomized 278 women about to receive antibiotics for a non-gynecologic infection in a multifactorial design with four arms comparing oral and vaginal probiotics (oral: L. rhamnosus, B. longum; vaginal: L. rhamnosus, L. delbrueckii, L. acidophilus, S. thermophilus).
-There was no preventive effect of either formulation vs. placebo (odds ratio for oral formulation 1.06 [0.58-1.94] and vaginal formulation 1.38 [0.75-2.54]).45
+30-45 days after antifungal treatment.
+The second trial randomized 278 women about to receive antibiotics for a non-gy-necologic infection in a multifactorial design with four arms comparing oral and vaginal probiotics (oral: L. rhamnosus, B. longum; vaginal: L. rhamnosus, L. delbrueckii, L. acidophilus, S. thermophilus).
+There was no preventive effect of either formulation vs. placebo (odds ratio for oral formulation 1.06 [0.58-1.94] and vaginal formulation 1.38 [0.75-2.54]).